CS-at-GA/CS-All-Lab-301-Classes/.tutorial/04-Constructor.md

 # Constructor

 The first thing we will do is write a _constructor_.
 This is a special function that builds (constructs) the objects specified by the class.
+In JavaScript, you write a constructor by creating a function inside of a class named `constructor`.
+Note here the lack of the `function` keyword.

 ```javascript
 class Ball {